All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-I didn't realize John McCain was that overconfident on election day.
+I didn't realize John McCain was that overconfident on Election Day.

-Apparently on election day, Senator McCain told his young lovely wife Cindy to go out and buy the sleekest, sexiest nightgown she could find because tonight she would be sleeping with the future president.
+Apparently on Election Day, Senator McCain told his young, lovely wife Cindy to go out and buy the sleekest, sexiest nightgown she could find because tonight she would be sleeping with the future president.

-Well, off they go, and on election night we know how the returns came in.
+Well, off they go, and on election night, we know how the returns came in.

-Can't we goes up the stairs even further to the second floor, and there is his beautiful young wife sitting there on the side of the bed in that sleek, silky, sexy nightgown.
+And there is his beautiful young wife sitting there on the side of the bed in that sleek, silky, sexy nightgown.

-Well, is Mr. Obama coming over here, or do I go over there?
+Well, is Mr. Obama coming over here or do I go over there?

-That's that's gotta sting.
+That's got to sting.

-I'm telling you, that's just gotta sting.
+I'm telling you, that's just got to sting.

 But hey, you know what?